ClausKlein/cmake_template/README_building.md

     cmake -S . -B ./build

-Cmake will automatically create the `./build` folder if it does not exist, and it wil configure the project.
+Cmake will automatically create the `./build` folder if it does not exist, and it will configure the project.

 Instead, if you have CMake version 3.21+, you can use one of the configuration presets that are listed in the CmakePresets.json file.